crimeraaa/dst-shellbells/README.md

 ## tl;dr, just get to the point you nerd

 To use this mod, simply subscribe to it on the Steam Workshop (not yet uploaded) or download this whole folder and place it within your DST mods folder.
-Under `scripts/songs/My Songs` (or any folder/subfolders of your choosing really, just make sure they begin at `scripts/songs/`) create a new LUA file with these something along these lines:
+Under `scripts/songs/My Songs/` (or any folder/subfolders of your choosing really, just make sure they begin at `scripts/songs/`) create a new LUA file with these something along these lines:

 ```LUA
 local data = {}